Hunterszone/MyWebProjects/Apps4Web/GatewayManager/README.md

 * If you want to delete a specific device, add following URL parameter **/delete-device?id=** and type the desired device ID right after the **=** sign (Example: **localhost:8080/delete-device?id=11**) .
 * You can use XAMPP as a convinient way to setup your DB on local server.

+## To do
+* separate list of devices will be implemented for every gateway (currently the device list is static and shared between all gateways)

 ## Screenshots
 ![Screenshot](images/screenshot.PNG)
 ![Screenshot](images/screenshot2.PNG)